seun-odebunmi/proto/backend/README.md

-# url-shortener
+# chatbot + ML
-An application that converts a long url to a shortened url.
+An application that collects user information and responds with the best possible answer to determine the eye-defect of the user.

 ## Install Dependencies